-Share-based Compensation.
+Share-based Compensation Expense.
 We grant stock options and restricted stock to our employees and non-employee directors under our current stock plan.
 The benefits provided under this plan are share-based payments subject to the provisions of SFAS No. 123(R).
 Effective January 1, 2006, we adopted the requirements of SFAS No. 123(R) which addresses the accounting for share-based payment transactions in which an enterprise receives employee services in exchange for (a) equity instruments of the enterprise or (b) liabilities that are based on the fair value of the enterprise's equity instruments or that may be settled by the issuance of such equity instruments.
-As a result of this new accounting requirement, our consolidated financial statements for the year ended December 31, 2006 include compensation expense as calculated per the provisions of SFAS No. 123(R).
+As a result of implementation of this accounting requirement, our consolidated financial statements for the years ended December 31, 2007 and 2006 include compensation expense as calculated per the provisions of SFAS No. 123(R).
 In adopting SFAS No. 123(R), we elected to use the modified prospective transition method, thus our consolidated financial statements for periods prior to January 1, 2006 do not include any impact of SFAS No. 123(R).
-We also elected to attribute the value of share-based compensation to expense using the straight-line method for awards granted after December 31, 2005 upon our adoption of SFAS No. 123(R).
-Share-based compensation expense for awards outstanding as of December 31, 2005 are being recognized over the remaining service period using the compensation expense calculated according to the pro forma disclosure provisions under SFAS No. 123, which uses the straight-line expense recognition method for those awards with a graded vesting schedule.
-Share-based compensation expense related to stock options, our ESPP and restricted stock was \$10.0 million for the year ended December 31, 2006.
+Share-based compensation expense related to stock options, our ESPP and restricted stock was \$9.9 million and \$10.0 million for the years ended December 31, 2007 and 2006 respectively.

 Upon adoption of SFAS No. 123(R) on January 1, 2006, we elected to value our share-based payment option awards using the Black-Scholes option pricing model as we had under the pro forma provisions of SFAS No. 123.
 The determination of fair value of share-based awards on the date of grant is affected by our stock price as well as assumptions regarding a number of complex and subjective variables.
-These significant assumptions include our expected stock price volatility over the term of the awards and the expected term of stock options.
+These significant assumptions include our expected stock price volatility over the expected term of the awards and the expected term of stock options.